We value your privacy. We may collect personal information from you for business, marketing, and commercial purposes. Read more

 If you use your personal car when you drive for a ridesharing company like Uber or Lyft, the answer may be yes.

-That’s because the insurance offered by transportation network companies (TNC) like these may not cover what you expect or need.
+That’s because the insurance offered by Transportation Network Companies (TNC) like these may not cover what you expect or need.
 If you’re involved in an accident – especially if you’re injured – you could find yourself paying for damages out of your own pocket.

 At State Farm®, we offer competitively priced insurance for rideshare drivers that takes away the uncertainty around coverage when you drive for a TNC.
 The coverage is specifically geared toward bridging the gap where a personal policy ends and where a TNC picks up liability coverage.

 Unavailable for Hire